-Following the Early Adopter framework EYFS teachers will ensure that children have the opportunity to;
+Following the Statutory Framework Curriculum 2020, EYFS teachers will ensure that children have the opportunity to;

 - Talk about the lives of the people around them and their roles in society. - Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class. - Understand the past through settings, characters and events encountered in books read in class and storytelling.